marcin-bo/Unit-Testing-In-Swift/Unit Testing Terminology.md

 ## Spy <a name="spy"></a>

-- **Spies** are objects that **replace or extend the concrete implementation of a dependency**.
+- Spies are usually objects with a single responsibility of **capturing the received messages/functions**.
-- Spies have some with some recording capability: they capture the messages (invocations, functions).
+    - Spies have some recording capability: they save invoked messages.
 - Spies can help us verify:
     - What functions were called.
     - How many times the function was invoked, with which parameters and in which order.